 Ransomhub is written in Golang and C++, according to an advertisement on a dark-web forum.
-The post also stated the malware is obfuscated using abstract syntax tree (AST) and built daily, the ransomware operators take 10% commission from affiliates in the RaaS model, and the asymmetric algorithm is based on x25519 and the encryption algorithm is adjusted in AES256, ChaCha20, and XChaCha20.
+The post also stated that the malware is obfuscated using abstract syntax tree (AST) and built daily, the ransomware operators take 10% commission from affiliates in the RaaS model, and the asymmetric algorithm is based on x25519 and the encryption algorithm is adjusted in AES256, ChaCha20, and XChaCha20.
 The ransomware supports targeting Windows, Linux, ESXi, and devices running on MIPS architectures.

 Ransomhub initial access methods likely vary depending on the affiliate deploying the ransomware.
+However, methods reported have included phishing, vulnerability exploitation, initial access malware, and more.